cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 by that protocol.
 In practice, this assumption does not hold if two protocols query the same random oracle.
-Concretely, consider protocols P1 and P2 that query random oracle R: if P1 and P2 both query R on the same value x, the security analysis of one or both protocols may be invalidated.
+Concretely, consider protocols P1 and P2 that query random oracle RO: if P1 and P2 both query RO on the same value x, the security analysis of one or both protocols may be invalidated.

 A common approach to addressing this issue is called domain separation, which allows a single random oracle to simulate multiple, independent oracles.
 This is effected by ensuring that each simulated oracle sees queries that are distinct from those seen by all other simulated oracles.
-For example, to simulate two oracles R1 and R2 given a single oracle R, one might define
+For example, to simulate two oracles RO1 and RO2 given a single oracle RO, one might define

-    R1(x) := R("R1" || x)
+    RO1(x) := RO("RO1" || x)
-    R2(x) := R("R2" || x)
+    RO2(x) := RO("RO2" || x)

-In this example, "R1" and "R2" are called domain separation tags;
+In this example, "RO1" and "RO2" are called domain separation tags;
-they ensure that queries to R1 and R2 cannot result in identical queries to R.
+they ensure that queries to RO1 and RO2 cannot result in identical queries to RO.
-Thus, it is safe to treat R1 and R2 as independent oracles.
+Thus, it is safe to treat RO1 and RO2 as independent oracles.

 # Roadmap {#roadmap}